Rules of The Game

 • Slide tackles inside the penalty box will result in an automatic penalty kick.

-• Players are allowed to make a “sliding play” to maintain possession, to block a pass or shot, or to keep the ball in play so long as there are no opposing player(s) within 2 yards of the play.
-Keep in mind, referees tend to call sliding plays very tightly.
+• Players are allowed to make a “sliding play” to maintain possession, to block a pass or shot, or to keep the ball in play, so long as there are no opposing player(s) within 2 yards of the play.
+Keep in mind, referees tend to call sliding plays very tight.

 • Goalies are allowed to "go to ground" in a "sliding manner" to perform a save inside the penalty box.
 If a goalie slides feet first or “studs up” it will be the decision of the referee to determine if the play is considered a "slide tackle" and penalty worthy.

-• Lunge or “stab” tackles are not slide tackles - and are legal.
-If a field player "lunges" or extends a leg toward the ball (which may result in their knee or other body part to touch the ground) the motion does not immediately constitute a "slide tackle".
-Think of basketball, if one foot remains planted during the tackle, and no slide was performed it is a legal tackle.
-If a players backside or hip intentionally touches the ground during the tackle in combination with a sliding motion the referee may consider that a slide tackle.
+• Lunge or “stab” tackles are not considered slide tackles - and are legal.
+If a field player "lunges" or extends a leg toward the ball (which may result in their knee or other body part touching the ground) the motion does not automatically constitute a "slide tackle".
+Think of basketball, if one foot remains planted during the tackle, and no slide was performed, it is a legal tackle.
+If a players backside or hip intentionally touches the ground during the tackle in combination with a sliding motion, the referee may consider that a slide tackle.
 To be considered an undeniable slide tackle, forward progress towards the tackle must be made in a sliding fashion by the defender as they approach the player with the ball.

 • Slide tackles may result in a yellow or red card as per the referees discretion based on severity and repitition.